Here’s where to buy unassembled Gingerbread House Kits to decorate at home as well as ready-made Gingerbread Houses.

 In my family, assembling our own gingerbread house and decorating it with copious amounts of white frosting, jellies and candies is one of the kids’ favourite Christmas traditions alongside putting up the Christmas tree and creating our homemade felt fireplace!
 Living in the tropics, it can be hard getting into the festive feels, but nothing puts a smile on our little ones’ faces more than a house smelling of gingerbread and a tray of candies to decorate a gingerbread house with (yes, we know most of them end up in little mouths!).

-Read on for all the places in Singapore where you can get your hands on a gingerbread house kit to make at home, or check out our gingerbread recipe and get yourself Gingerbread house cookie cutters here or use our free downloadable cut-out template if you want to make your own.
-And if you want to keep your kitchen a bit more pristine, not to worry, mamas: we’ve rounded up kids’ gingerbread house workshops all over the island!
+Read on for all the places in Singapore where you can get your hands on a gingerbread house kit to assemble and decorate at home, or check out our gingerbread recipe and get yourself Gingerbread house cookie cutters here or use our free downloadable cut-out template if you want to make your own.
+Or for a complete cheat, we also round up some spots where you can buy a ready-made gingerbread house to admire and then quickly devour!

-Where can you buy a gingerbread house kit to make yourself?
+Where to buy an unassembled gingerbread house kit for kids to decorate